ovgu-ubit/output/README.md

 ## Updating <a name="updating"></a>
 1. Fetch new codebase from GitHub
+2. Update dependencies in both output-api/ and output-ui/ with

+> $ npm i --force

-2. Build and deploy frontend distributables like in installation
+3. Build and deploy frontend distributables like in installation
-3. Build backend and run pending migrations for DB schema:
+4. Build backend and run pending migrations for DB schema:

-> npm run typeorm:dev migration:run -- -d ./src/config/app.data.source.ts
+> $ npm run typeorm:dev migration:run -- -d ./src/config/app.data.source.ts